Everything You Need to Know About the Gross Profit Formula & Its Calculation

 What Is Gross Profit Margin?

-While gross profit shows you the dollar amount, gross profit margin shows you the percentage.
-It tells you how efficiently you’re turning sales into profit before overhead kicks in.
+While gross profit gives you a dollar amount, gross profit margin gives you a percentage.
+It tells you how efficiently you're converting sales into profit before overhead expenses kick in.

 Gross Profit Margin = (Gross Profit ÷ Revenue) × 100